 Population and business growth are increasing the demand for electricity in the Northwest.
 Existing transmission lines are full and will not be able to meet this demand.
 B2H will increase the amount of electricity that can be moved throughout the region, providing customers across the Northwest with reliable, affordable electricity.

+B2H is a key part of Idaho Power’s Clean Today, Cleaner Tomorrow commitment to provide 100% clean energy by 2045.
 B2H will also help people access energy generated by wind, solar and other clean energy sources.
+Connecting clean energy between the Pacific Northwest and Intermountain West is a key step towards addressing the significant challenges of climate change.
 This will help keep energy affordable while reducing carbon emissions and promoting energy independence.

 Transmission lines between these two states are full.
 Additional transmission capacity will connect Idaho Power, Bonneville Power Administration and PacifiCorp customers across eight western states, allowing for more efficient and cost-effective transmission of energy.
 This will help ensure that customers of all three utilities receive reliable, affordable, clean energy year-round.

 Idaho Power has worked closely with the public, local governments and regulators across eastern Oregon to develop a path for the line that maximizes benefits to the region and minimizes burdens.
 Idaho Power has revised B2H’s path in response to community input and will continue to work directly with stakeholders to minimize the line’s impacts.
 For an example of Idaho Power’s work with community members, see the final report on the Community Advisory Process – a comprehensive public process that shaped the route Idaho Power has proposed to state and federal regulators.